"Sometimes the juice ain't worth the squeeze... especially when combining grapefruit with medicines.

 - a bladder or bowel obstruction.

 It is not known whether ambenonium passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using ambenonium.

 How should I take ambenonium (Mytelase)?

-This medication is usually given every 3 or 4 hours during the day.
+Ambenonium is usually taken every 3 to 4 hours during the day.
 Follow your doctor's instructions.

-Your doctor may occasionally change your dose to make sure you get the best results from this medication.
+Your doctor may occasionally change your dose to make sure you get the best results.
 You may be asked to keep a daily record of when you took each dose and how long the effects lasted.
 This will help your doctor determine if your dose needs to be adjusted.

 Additional Mytelase Information